 Claims for damages caused by the Woolsey Fire

 Even if you have insurance, it very likely won’t cover the full extent of the damages caused by Woolsey Fire.
 When you work with The Wallace Firm, we’ll fight for you to recover damages such as:

 The Wallace Firm is representing victims of Woolsey Fire in claims against Southern California Edison for their role in this devastating wildfire.
 Our team has strong personal ties to the communities impacted by the Woolsey Fire and we want to help those who have been impacted rebuild their lives.
 We can help you seek damages above and beyond what you’ve recovered from insurance.
-Even if you don’t insurance or if you rent your home, we can still help you recover damages.
+Even if you don’t have insurance or if you rent your home, we can still help you recover damages.
 Contact us today for help with your case.